 The Narrative Fallacy in behavioral finance occurs when we assume a connection between elements that may not be connected.
-For example, touting a mutual fund’s prior performance as a guide to the future.
+For example, touting a mutual fund’s prior performance as a guide to its future performance.
 In the world of finance, narratives run rampant.
 Every product is sold using a narrative.
-Analysts produce narrative forecasts by the thousands as do companies in statements and annual reports.
+Analysts produce narratives as do companies in statements and annual reports.
 We rarely see a financial analysis or projection that is not embedded in a narrative.

 Unfortunately, narratives often serve to distract us, distort the underlying reality, or manipulate us into making decisions based on them.
 A narrative that includes connections and causalities that are not grounded in facts can easily lead to poor trading and investment decisions.

 One way of saving us from the potential downside of narratives is what I call the Narrative Audit™.
 The Audit dissects the narrative on a security or investment into its factual and non-factual components allowing us to analyze and interpret the factual component and ignore the imputed causality provided by the narrative.
 Not that the latter are necessarily disregarded, but they are often embedded in misleading conjecture or causality.